Interface Customization: iOS

 Using ApptentiveStyleSheet

-The style sheet object provides a series of colors and fonts for use by various parts of the Apptentive UI.
+The style sheet object provides a series of colors and fonts for use by various parts of the Alchemer Mobile UI.
 Many of the fonts are described by the UIFontTextStyle string constants, such as UIFontTextStyleBody.
 In addition, a number of text styles and colors have custom keys that you can find in the ApptentiveStyleSheet.h file.
 All font sizes respect the Dynamic Type settings for the device.

 Below is an example of how you might create a “dark mode” theme, using a font other than the built-in system font: